 Zen Yoga aims to teach inclusive classes, where everyone can feel the benefit of a holistic yoga practice.
 Don’t be scared that you’ll turn into Madonna!
 Yoga is as challenging as you want to make it; it’s your yoga journey.
 Each pose can be adapted to suit beginners or enhanced for more expert yogis.

 Yoga is a fantastic complementary exercise to other sport – the self-awareness gained through yoga helps you to identify quickly any latent issues to work on with yoga, or to help support and repair after injury.

 If you’re already active, and interested in how yoga could help you stay mobile into older age, a quick look at Debbie McGee dancing on Strictly in 2017 will show you what yoga might do for you!

 Each class contains a warm-up (Surya Namaskar or Sun Salutations), standing and seated poses, finishing postures, breathing (Pranayama) and finally, relaxation time (Savasana).
-On Mondays, the difference with Vinyasa Flow is that some poses are linked together with a common Vinyasa movement which maintains flexibility and body heat, to enhance stretching.
+On Mondays, the difference with Dynamic Flow is that some poses are linked together with a common sequence which maintains flexibility and body heat, to enhance stretching.
 This is entirely optional though, depending on your energy levels, health and aims that day.

 Currently, the Thursday evening and Friday lunchtime classes are guided at a much slower pace than the Monday class, to enable those newer to yoga practice to settle into a familiar series, and to focus on technique in Asana.

 I’m Annabel Wallis BSYA and I’ve been practising yoga for over 19 years.
-I set up Zen Yoga with encouragement from my previous yoga teachers.
+I set up Zen Yoga with encouragement from my yoga teachers.